 Global economic uncertainty and stock market volatility over the past year have shaken the confidence of many Canadians in their readiness to plan for future financial needs, whether it’s buying a home, paying for their children’s education or preparing for retirement.

-But finding the right help to remain on financial track is not as challenging as it may seem, says Cary List, President and CEO of Financial Planning Standards Council (FPSC).
+But finding the right help to remain on financial track is not as challenging as it may seem, says Cary List, President and CEO of FP Canada.

-“Rather than trying to navigate these challenges on your own, consulting a Certified Financial Planner (CFP) professional can bring clarity to complex matters and help you make sense of all the different pieces of your financial puzzle,” says Mr. List.
+“Rather than trying to navigate these challenges on your own, consulting a CFP professional can bring clarity to complex matters and help you make sense of all the different pieces of your financial puzzle,” says Mr. List.

 He points out that a CFP professional can help build a long-term financial plan that’s designed to withstand economic ups and downs while also providing ongoing guidance to help clients keep things in perspective and understand the impact of economic events on the financial plan.